richgieg/rx64-emulator/README.md

 ## How to Run

-*NOTE: This project must be run in "release" mode due to the Visual Studio debugger complaining about non-GUI threads accessing the form controls.*
+*NOTE: This project must be run without debugging (CTRL+F5) due to the Visual Studio debugger complaining about non-GUI threads accessing the form controls.*

 - Load the solution in Visual Studio (originally written with VS 2010, but I've tested in VS 2015)